 The Oldest Tree in the World

-It's not always easy to date a living tree, but most experts agree that a bristlecone pine tree (Pinus longaeva) in California's Inyo National Forest, nicknamed Methuselah, was 4,843 years old in 2012.
-Another bristlecone pine growing in Nevada was cut down in 1964 to be age-dated -- that tree, nicknamed Prometheus, was 4,844 years old when the tree was killed.
+It's not always easy to date a living tree, but most experts agree that a bristlecone pine tree (Pinus longaeva) in California's White Mountain range, nicknamed Methuselah, is over 4,765 years old.
+Another bristlecone pine, growing in Nevada, was cut down in 1964 to be age-dated -- that tree, nicknamed Prometheus, was nearly 4,900 years old.
 The exact location of Methuselah (and many other famous trees) is kept secret due to fears of vandalism.
-Other contenders for... world's oldest tree include the Llangernyw Yew in North Wales, estimated to be 4,000 to 5,000 years old, and an evergreen Fitzroya cupressoides in Chile that's 3,622 years old.
+Other contenders for world's oldest... tree include the Llangernyw Yew in North Wales, estimated to be 4,000 to 5,000 years old, and evergreens, Fitzroya cupressoides, in Chile that are over 3,600 years old.

 02 of 06

 The record above for the world's oldest tree is for a single individual, or non-clonal, tree.
 But some trees grow as clones of a parent tree through a very old root system.
 Such is the case with Old Tjikko, a Norway spruce tree (Picea abies) that's been growing in Sweden for an estimated 9,550 years.
 But even that old-timer pales in comparison to the clonal cluster of quaking aspens (Populus tremuloides) in Utah -- genetic testing has revealed that this small forest of clonal trees,... named Pando, is about 80,000 years old.
 Considered to be one organism, it's estimated weight is over 6,000 tons, making it not only the oldest living thing on Earth but also the heaviest.

 03 of 06